lmc297/BTyper3/README.md

 pip3 install numpy
 ```

-6. Download and install <a href="ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/">BLAST+ v.
-2.9.0</a>, if necessary (note that BLAST+ v.
-2.10.0, the version that is now currently downloaded via Homebrew, will not work, as makeblastdb produces an error).
+6. Download and install BLAST+ v.
+2.9.0, if necessary (note that BLAST+ v.
+2.10.0, the version that is now currently downloaded via Homebrew, will not work, as makeblastdb produces an error): ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 To download BLAST+ v.
 2.9.0:

-* Click on the file that is appropriate for your operating system to download it; for Mac users, the following <a href="ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.9.0+-x64-macosx.tar.gz">tar.gz file</a> should work
+* Click on the file that is appropriate for your operating system to download it; for Mac users, the following tar.gz file should work: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.9.0+-x64-macosx.tar.gz

 * Move the resulting tar.gz file to your home directory (or the directory of your choice) by running the command ```mv ~/ncbi-blast-2.9.0+-x64-macosx.tar.gz ~``` from your command line (replace ```ncbi-blast-2.9.0+-x64-macosx.tar.gz``` with the BLAST+ tar.gz file name you clicked on and/or replace ```~``` with the desired directory in which you want to store your BLAST+ executables)